Are they the same thing? No, they are not, as I will try to explain.

 (1) …Political problems, at bottom, are religious and moral problems… (2) Affection for the proliferating variety and mystery of traditional life, as distinguished from the narrowing uniformity and equilitarianism and utilitarian aims of most radical systems.
 (3) Conviction that civilized society requires orders and classes….
 Society longs for leadership….
 (4) Persuasion that property and freedom are inseparably connected, and that economic levelling is not economic progress….
 (5) Faith in prescription and distrust of “sophisters and calculators.”
 Man must put a control upon his will and his appetite….
 Tradition and sound prejudice provide checks upon man’s anarchic impulse.
 (6) Recognition that change and reform are not identical….

 Kirk’s canons, at first glance, seem orthogonal to minarchism, if not opposed to it.
-But they are not they are compatible with right-minarchism (as defined here):
+But they are compatible with right-minarchism (as defined here):

 3. Orders and classes result naturally from spontaneous order,